jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 ## The Moral Dilemma

 Imagine this: You are at a restaurant and you notice your friend’s wife on what seems like a date.
 Should you tell your friend and possibly ruin his marriage?
-Or, should you turn a blind eye?
+Should you turn a blind eye?

 While considering how you would react, it may help to imagine the ripple effect your decision may make.
 In [Schrodinger's cat thought experiment](https://news.berkeley.edu/2014/07/30/watching-schrodingers-cat-die/),